 So once the party has ended and my 500 days into motherhood are going to finish today, these are the things what I’ve learned:

 - Time flies.

-I thought the days were going on forever, but fast forward 499 days and the time truly went by too quick.
+I thought the days were going on forever, but fast forward 499 days, and the time truly went by too quickly.
 My tiny baby grew up into a wandering tot in a flash.

 - The small moments are everything.

 The tiniest moments turn out to be the biggest achievements, such as a long-awaited poop.
 The first smile or the adorable baby talk(nowadays she babbles kaa –pattaaa-kaa-kaa-pattaa-kaaa—babujjiii).
 Watching your baby grow is incredible.
 Each milestone comes and goes very quickly.
 And it’s the small moments you remember, like the joy a baby can get from playing with a cardboard box or kitchen utensils.